klm-lab/store/README.md

 </div>

 # AIO-STORE
 State management for any javascript application.
 It's small, fast and stable, no boilerplate, no side effects, no context provider and compatible with SSR.
-Comes with zero dependencies and lets you dispatch actions from anywhere powered with typescript with strong and deep intellisense support.
+Comes with zero dependencies and lets you dispatch actions from anywhere.
 Typescript user or Javascript user, it doesn't matter.
 It is all for you.<br/>

 <!-- TABLE OF CONTENTS